The four questions your landing page needs to answer

 - Use target keywords.
 Keep in mind that the earlier words in the page title are given more weight than the later words.

 - Be brief.
 Search engines discount the importance of a given keyword in the page title more or less depending on the total number of words in the title.
-If a page title has 10 keywords, each word is about half as effective as if the title only had 5 keywords.
-This means you need to strive to eliminate words you don't want to rank for, like "and", "with", "or", etc.
+If a page title has 10 keywords, each word is about half as effective as if the title only had five keywords.
+This means you need to strive to eliminate words you don't want to rank for, like and, with, or, etc.

 - Be written for click-through appeal for a human visitor.